lephitar/bigspring-hugo-startup-theme/bonvivantSite/content/en/manifesto/_index.md

 translationKey: "manifesto"

 ---
-_Principles and objectives of Bon Vivant Garden._
+_Principles, innovation and objectives of Bon Vivant Garden._

 A Bon Vivant garden is a small, professionally maintained forest garden in which neighbours can come to pick and buy their fresh produce at a good price.